Gosu14/klave-chat-room/README.md

 Alongside the Klave Chat Room app, there is a simple UI app showcasing its usage.
 The UI is written with [React](https://react.dev/), [React Router](https://reactrouter.com/en/main) and [TypeScript](https://www.typescriptlang.org/docs/).
 To run the app, follow the steps:

 -   Clone this repo
--   Navigate to the UI app folder `cd /apps/ui`
 -   Run `yarn install` to install all the dependancies
 -   Change the variables `VITE_APP_KLAVE_CONTRACT` in the .env.local file of chat room app with the address of your honest application
 -   Run `yarn dev` to spin up a dev server